Housing Benefit: Eligibility, Rates, and Your Rights

 Housing Benefit helps with rent costs for people on a low income.
-Most new claimants now receive the housing costs element of Universal Credit instead of Housing Benefit — but Housing Benefit still exists and is still paid to hundreds of thousands of people.
+Most new claimants now receive the housing costs element of Universal Credit instead, but Housing Benefit still exists and is still paid to hundreds of thousands of people.
 This guide explains who can still claim, how it's calculated, and what to do if you've been underpaid or your benefit is cut.

 Who can still claim Housing Benefit?